Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Cabanon

 Founded in 1959, this French manufacturer is best known for its traditional frame tents, using cotton or polycotton.
 The tents are designed to last and are priced accordingly, though their quality is evidenced by the number permanently sited on campsites.
-For example, Cabanon supplies the Ready Camp tents sited on Camping and Caravanning Club Sites.

 Caranex

-This Scottish-based manufacturer offers a range of tents that act as awnings for cars.
+This Scottish-based manufacturer offers a range of tents that act as tailgate awnings for cars.
 It has a partner company in Walton on Thames, Surrey, that can adapt one if the basic model doesn’t quite fit your vehicle.
 The name Caranex is a contraction of the term ‘car annexe’.
 The company has been producing these since the 1970s and they can be seen on campsites and elsewhere, providing extra accommodation on anything from a MINI to a VW camper.

 Coleman

 An outdoor brand that was founded in the same year as The Camping and Caravanning Club (1901), Coleman began with the development of the petrol lantern and it is still well known for its camping accessories in the UK.
 Its tent range reflects its heritage in the vast spaces of North America, with a selection of backpacking tents, including long-lasting names such as Bedrock and Cobra, but it also has a strong range of family tents.
-The FastPitch and Instant tents are all quick-pitch, including models with inflatable-tubes, pre-threaded poles and pop-up frames.

 Dometic Outdoor